Confidentiality and Legal Privilege Issues for Clients

 If the file is seized we will seek legal advice.
 This may well result in us choosing to inform the Police that we intend to claim privilege for this information.
 An application to prevent the use of this information in evidence can be made either by ourselves or by the Lawyer for the Defence.

-Regional Managers in the regional service must manage complaints received about the service.
-The CE must manage complaints made about a Regional Managers of a regional office.
+Team Leaders in the regional service must manage complaints received about the service.
+The Service Delivery Manager must manage complaints made about a Team Leader of a regional office.
 Staff must encourage client feedback in their practice and engage and constructively to their feedback and complaints.

 Feedback must be routinely sought from and responded to with clients, their whānau/supports and other stakeholders